SyncfusionExamples/display-two-.NET-MAUI-Calendar-month-view-in-a-screen/README.md

-# How to display two .NET MAUI Calendar month view in a screen (SfCalendar)
+# How to Display Two Month Views in the .NET MAUI Calendar (SfCalendar)

 This repository contains a sample to display two [Syncfusion .NET MAUI Calendar](https://help.syncfusion.com/maui/calendar/getting-started) control month view in a screen.

-Please refer the KB through this [link](https://www.syncfusion.com/kb/13828/how-to-display-two-net-maui-calendar-month-view-in-a-screen-sfcalendar).
+Please refer the KB through this [link](https://www.syncfusion.com/kb/13828/how-to-display-two-month-views-in-the-net-maui-calendar-sfcalendar).

 ## Syncfusion controls